ecmwf/metview-docs/docs/confluence/tutorials/vapor_tutorial.rst

 .. note::

   Please note that upper level geopotential (z) is not available in the input files because it is not archived in MARS for model levels.
-However, `VAPOR Prepare <https://confluence.ecmwf.int/display/METV/VAPOR+Prepare>`_ can derive it if tempreature (t), specific humidity (q) and logarithm of surface pressure (lnsp) are available (it is the case for our input data).
+However, :ref:`VAPOR Prepare <vapor_prepare_icon>` icon can derive it if tempreature (t), specific humidity (q) and logarithm of surface pressure (lnsp) are available (it is the case for our input data).

 Running Vapor Prepare
 =====================

-Create a `VAPOR Prepare <https://confluence.ecmwf.int/display/METV/VAPOR+Prepare>`_ icon.
+Create a :ref:`VAPOR Prepare <vapor_prepare_icon>` icon icon.
 Rename it 'vapor_ml' and open up its editor.

 First, ensure that **Vapor Input Mode** is set to Icon then drop your three Mars Retrieval icons into the **Vapor Input Data field**.